Alignak-monitoring/alignak-doc/source/20_annexes/host.rst

   This variable is used to link with resultmodulations  objects.
 It will allow such modulation to apply, like change a warning in critical for this host.

 escalations
   This variable is used to link with escalations objects.
-It will allow such escalations rules to appy.
+It will allow such escalations rules to apply.
 Look at escalations objects for more details.

 business_impact_modulations
   This variable is used to link with business_impact_modulations objects.
-It will allow such modulation to apply (for example if the host is a payd server, it will be important only in a specific timeperiod: near the payd day).
+It will allow such modulation to apply (for example if the host is a payment server, it will be important only in a specific timeperiod: near the pay day).
 Look at business_impact_modulations objects for more details.

 icon_set
   This variable is used to set the icon in the Alignak Webui.
 For now, values are only : database, disk, network_service, server